KittyMcDonagh/kmcd-issue-tracking-project/README.md

 23. From the c9 terminal do a git add, commit and push

-24. Check to see if travis build worked - it did eventually, after I removed a number of items from requirements.txt that it couldn't find!
+24. Check to see if travis build worked - you should see 'build passing' at the bottom of your github repository page.

 25. Back to Heroku and add the environment variables to 'config vars:
     - STRIPE_PUBLISHABLE